nash-lian/Distributed-training-Image-segmentation-Azure-ML/README.md

 The project is for segmenting ships from sattelite images.
 We used their train_v2 data.

 To run the notebook, you need to:
-1. create a container "airbus" in Azure storage.
+1. create a container in Azure storage.
-2. Upload "train_v2" into the container by using Azure storage explorer
+2. Upload "train_v2" into the container with folder name "airbus"

 ## Package
 We used a package "Fast.AI".
-As they claimed:

-*“Deep learning is transforming the world.
-We are making deep learning easier to use and getting more people from all backgrounds involved ……*

-*“… We want to make deep learning as accessible as possible– including to people using uncool languages like C#, uncool operating systems like Windows (which is used by the majority of the world), ……”*

 It can use less codes to create deep learning model and train the model.
 For example, we used 3 lines for the image classfication:

 >data = ImageDataBunch.from_folder(data_folder, train=".", valid_pct=0.2, ds_tfms=get_transforms(), size=sz, bs = bs, num_workers=8).normalize(imagenet_stats)